justinj8/Cryptocurrency-ETH-Project/README.md

 <hr>

 ## Post Mortem/Lessons Learned
-- We definitely learned a lot about collaboration during this project.
-Early on we split tasks between data attainment and vizualization preparation.
-An early issue we ran into that persisted throughout the project was challenges related to the repository.
-After cloning, there were problems pushing up documents, switching branches, having to rebase, re-clone, getting overwrite warnings, etc.  A much different experience than working on a solo project.
-- We also ran into challenges identifying good API's to use, and running out of available data to pull (unless we paid to upgrade).
+- I ran into challenges identifying good API's to use, and running out of available data to pull (unless I paid to upgrade).
 Some of the data received was also in a format that was difficult to convert to a dataframe.
 Converting dates was also required on most of the imports.
-We used a variety of data sources - Google BigQuery, CoinGecko, GoogleFinance, Yahoo Finance, and some direct downloads.
+I used a variety of data sources - Google BigQuery, CoinGecko, GoogleFinance, Yahoo Finance, and some direct downloads.
 Each comes with its own setup, documentation, and methodology.
-Our repository also reached its monthly limit, which created challenges pushing additional documents due to the size of some of the .CSVs.
-In the future we will just utilize API's to do live calls for the data.
-- Preparing the data for the final presentation was also a challenge, as PyViz has some anomalies that we had to work through.
-We originally coded this in a procedural manner, and had to convert to a functional process.
-Having to modify the code and associated source dataframes took a lot of time.
-It would have been much easier to begin coding in this manner.
+- Preparing the data had challenges as PyViz had some anomalies that I had to work through.
+I originally coded this in a procedural manner, and had to convert to a functional process.
+Having to modify the code and associated source dataframes took a lot more time than if there no anomalies.
-- We intended to use the Dash package for some visuals, though having to learn the nuances of this package in a limited time frame made it difficult for us to get a working visual for the final presentation.

 ____________________________________________________________________________________________________________________
 ## Works Cited